 I focus on changes in yields, term premia, and stock returns at the daily frequency because that is the highest frequency for which term premia estimates are available.
-All changes are based on closing-day prices on the day of the FOMC announcement relative to the previous trading day.12
+All changes are based on closing-day prices on the day of the FOMC announcement relative to the previous trading day.13

 Treasury Yield Data.
 The analysis requires data on financial markets' expectations of nearby short-term rates, which are targeted by the Federal Reserve, and data on longer-term government bond yields.
 I approximate the former using secondary market rates for 3-month Treasury bills (T-bills).
 These indicate the market's expectations of short-term rates over the coming three months, and term premia are generally negligible at this horizon.
-In comparison with expected rates on even shorter maturities, for example as extracted from futures prices on the current month's federal funds rate, the 3-month T-bills have the following advantage: they are less affected by policy actions that reflect only the timing of rate changes from one meeting to the next, but rather represent actual level changes in nearby short-term rates (see also Bernanke and Kuttner, 2005).
-The longer-term government bond yield data are taken from Gürkaynak, Sack and Wright (2007).
-In particular, I use yield data for the 2-year, 5-year, and 10-year Treasury bonds.
-These maturities are chosen because they correspond to the range of banks' maturity mismatch, as explained in more detail in Section 8.1, and because they allow for a comparison with the estimates in English, van den Heuvel and Zakrajšek (2018).
+In comparison with expected rates on even shorter maturities, for example as extracted from futures prices on the current month's federal funds rate, the 3-month T-bills have the following advantage: they are less affected by policy actions that around 12,500 to around 4,500 (Source: Call Reports).